 Micronutrients are mineral elements required in small quantities by plants for normal growth and development.
 They include iron, manganese, copper, zinc, boron, molybdenum, and chloride.
 The micronutrients tend be overshadowed by the macronutrients, especially nitrogen and potassium, in the minds of many of us in the wine grape industry.
 In fact, micronutrients are often referred to as “minors”.
 With regard to grapevines, however, there is nothing minor about them.
 Small fluctuations in their supply in vineyards can have profound consequences for vines (table 1).
-Though their presence is small they are mighty in effect.
+Though their presence is small, they are mighty in effect.

 In addition to relative quantities, the micronutrients differ from the macronutrients in their functions in grapevines.
 With the exception of potassium, most macronutrients have structural functions, either in large molecules or in tissues.
 In contrast, micronutrients mainly serve as activators and cofactors for vine metabolism and cell function.
-These include roles in basic processes, like photosynthesis, as well roles in secondary metabolism, including the synthesis of pigments (anthocyanins) in the skins of red colored berries and the formation of woody tissues (lignification).
+These include roles in basic processes, like photosynthesis, as well as roles in secondary metabolism, including the synthesis of pigments (anthocyanins) in the skins of red-colored berries and the formation of woody tissues (lignification).
 For instance, poor fruit color and winterkill of canes are sometimes associated with boron deficiency.

 This article was originally published in the Mid Valley Agricultural Services March 2011 newsletter.

 Deficiencies of micronutrients induce foliar symptoms in grapevines that reflect their functions and may include distinct patterns of leaf yellowing (chlorosis), shoot and/or leaf distortion, and poor set and misshapen berries (figures 1-5).

 Because some micronutrients are involved in the uptake and translocation of other mineral nutrients, a specific micronutrient deficiency may cause a secondary nutrient deficiency.